developer-zebra/developer-zebra-site/src/enterprise-browser/1-4/guide/DOMinjection/index.md

 * Meta tag data must be contained completely within the tags file
 * If using server-based JavaScript, see JavaScript Injection section (below) for dependency cautions

-* When tags are completed, **store the tags file on the device** and make note of the path
+* When tags are completed, **store the tags file on the device** and take note of the path

 ### Step 2- Specify path to tags file in Config.xml